Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/create-a-infor-ion-api-file.md

 5. Click `DOWNLOAD` to get the ION API file.

 And that's it!
-You've successfully created an Infor ION API file for exporting from Docbits (DOC²) to Infor with the necessary permissions for InforOS users.
+You've successfully created an Infor ION API file for exporting from DocBits (DOC²) to Infor with the necessary permissions for InforOS users.
 If you have any questions or need further assistance, don't hesitate to contact us.